Foreign Students: Resident or Non-Resident Aliens for tax purposes

 - Once a year you complete a report called your 'tax return' that reconciles the tax that you owe to the amount that was withheld from your paychecks.
 These tax returns are required for the State of New Mexico and the US federal government (IRS).
 The due date is April 15th.

-- A free tax return preparation service called Tax Help New Mexico will prepare any student's tax returns.
+- A free tax return preparation service called Tax Help New Mexico will prepare any student's tax returns if they are a US citizen or a resident alien for tax purposes.
 See their web site for locations and operating hours:http://www.cnm.edu/depts/taxhelp

 A student who is participating in a REU program (research experience for undergraduates) is given funding to cover tuition, living expenses, travel, and a personal stipend.
 The funds are posted to the student account, and the transaction is classified as a scholarship since no services are owed to the university.
 The tax obligation is the same as other scholarships: a) citizens and resident aliens for tax purposes receive a 1098-T form at year end and calculate the taxable amount on their tax return, b) non-resident aliens have 14% income tax withheld from the nonqualified portion of payment in their student account and receive a 1042-S form at year end.

 More detail is provided in the restricted funds document named “Budgeting, Pricing and Charging Sponsored Agreements”.

 1098T Compliance- Reporting Tuition Payments

 The business office sends the 1098-T tax form to US and resident alien students at year end that documents the tuition and qualified fee payments, and the scholarships funds that were posted to the student account.
 The procedures are documented here: 1098-T Procedures